johanesalxd/beam-dataflow-iceberg-bqms/README_STREAM.md

 - Processes JSON messages containing taxi ride information
 - Stores the data in BigQuery with the original JSON payload preserved in a JSON column
 - **Optionally**, writes the same data to a BigQuery managed Iceberg table.
+- **Optionally**, performs a real-time streaming aggregation when run on Dataflow.
+This feature is not supported on the `DirectRunner`.
+See [Streaming Aggregation Details](README_STREAM_AGG.md) for more information.
-- Can run locally using DirectRunner or on Google Cloud Dataflow
+- Can run locally using `DirectRunner` or on Google Cloud `Dataflow`

 ## Data Schema